Timbavati Private Game Reserve, Limpopo

 And so it has remained ever since.

-Timbavati was in the news in the 1970s, when the 1st white lions were spotted on the reserve.
+Timbavati was in the news in the 1970s, when the first white lions were spotted on the reserve.
 Suddenly Timbavati became a household name around the world and the lions in question (along with their discoverer, Chris McBride) became famous.

 In 1993, the fence dividing Timbavati from the Kruger National Park was dropped, allowing the free flow of wild animals.